-During this phase, the assessment plan is developed by first identifying the persons responsible for the assessment process, and then identifying, developing and carefully articulating the program's mission, goals, and outcomes.
-Additionally, it is during the planning phase that the outcome targets and the assessment methods to measure the outcomes are selected.
+During this phase, the assessment plan is developed by first identifying the people responsible for the assessment process, and then identifying, developing and carefully articulating the program's mission, goals, and outcomes.
+It is during the planning phase that the outcome targets and the assessment methods to measure the outcomes are selected.